Your questions answered #1 - Decodables, student goals and secondary

 I was asked this great question from teacher and leader Mieke, and had the pleasure of meeting this inspiring educator during the Teaching Matters conference in Hobart.
 Here is a sample of the question she asked:

 I’m a year 7 and 8 English and HASS teacher from a new independent secondary school in Tassie.
 We are adding a year level each year, having commenced with two year 7 classes in 2023.
-We have recently formed our steering committee for year 9 and 10, and our leadership team posed the question:
+We have recently formed our steering committee for year 9 and 10, and our leadership team posed the question: What might year 9 and 10 look like in a school with firm foundations in the science of reading and learning?

-Our year 7 and 8 program features structured, explicit instruction, with deliberate practice and daily review.
+More context: Our year 7 and 8 program features structured, explicit instruction, with deliberate practice and daily review.
 We have poured huge amounts of time into tier I English and maths instruction, and we have English and maths Targeted Growth sessions 3x a week, with all students attending a small group for weekly-ish formative assessment data-informed intervention, consolidation or extension.

+We have a crew of hard-working school-based apprentices and undergraduate teaching students working part-time as learning aides who make these ‘all-in’ sessions possible.
 In English, we explicitly teach vocab, morphology, etymology, syntax (The Writing Revolution), reading fluency, text structures and literary devices embedded within knowledge-based units on survival, urbanisation, advertising, wolves, oppression etc. We have tier III reading and spelling intervention 3x a week using PhOrMeS and small group Questioning the Author style comprehension sessions with decodable texts.
 Our work on improving our instruction is flowing over into HASS, Science and Health courses.
 Our afternoons are hands-on, with P.E., materials, arts, design etc. We fiercely protect our morning periods in weeks 1-7 from interruptions and other events.

 We want year 9 and 10 to feel distinctly different from 7 and 8, but our values and tight practices will remain the same.
 Our Head of Secondary is a courageous, galvanising, let’s-try-it leader, who has raised four teenagers and gets it.